flo-sch/KinectParallax/README.md

 Your layers need to be horizontaly and verticaly centered, or your parallax effect will not make sense.
 They need to have a pixels-fixed width and height too.
 Then you can position the image of these layers as you want, by instance in any absolute position !

+###### z-index
+The depth of your layer is managed by their z-index CSS property, related to the 'axisZ' plugin option value.
+A layer with a z-index initied to 1 will stay in the background, and a layer with a z-index equal to this 'axisZ' value will be the "closest".
+Feel free to change the z-index to make your layers move faster, or slower.

     <!DOCTYPE html>
         <head>